 Discrimination on the basis of religion is being treated unfairly because of religious beliefs; religious harassment is being subjected to a course of vexatious conduct or comment based on religion that is known, or ought to be known to be unwelcome.

-Consult the Ontario Human Rights Commission's Policy and Guidelines on Creed and Religious Accommodation on the OHRC's website.
+Consult the Ontario Human Rights Commission's Policy on preventing discrimination based on creed on the OHRC's website.

 If you would like to ask questions or discuss a concern about any issue relating to creed, please contact the Queen's Human Rights Office at: